wp-statistics/wp-statistics/readme.txt

 10. View latest search engine referrers Statistics page.

 == Upgrade Notice ==
+= 9.4.1 =
+If upgrading from pre-9.0, please make sure to backup your database before installing.
+Once installed, please go to Statistics->Optimization->Database and add the visits index.

 = 9.4 =
 If upgrading from pre-9.0, please make sure to backup your database before installing.
 Once installed, please go to Statistics->Optimization->Database and add the visits index.